thegunfirm/FrostLine/replit.md

 Image policy: NEVER use Unsplash or any placeholder images.
 Only use authentic distributor images (RSR, etc.) even if they show "Image Coming Soon" placeholders.
 Code preservation: Always maintain working solutions - never overwrite functioning code without explicit user request.
 Email verification: Users must verify their email address before being able to sign in.
-Testing policy: No assumptions - use test or dummy data ONLY FOR FAKE USERS.
-Inventory must always remain intact with authentic RSR data.
-No test data should ever be added to real product inventory.
+**CRITICAL INVENTORY POLICY**: NEVER use fabricated, test, or placeholder product data.
+ONLY use products that exist in our live RSR feed.
+When working with inventory, verify products exist in the database first.
+No exceptions.
+No fallback data.
+No test SKUs like GLOCK17GEN5.
 FFL directory must use only authentic FFL data - no fake dealers should be added to the system.
 CRITICAL IMAGE HANDLING RULE: For product images in cart/order displays, NEVER use containers with gray backgrounds or fixed heights.
 Use direct image elements with `w-[size] h-auto object-contain` classes only.
 This prevents background showing through and maintains natural image proportions.
 CART CORRUPTION SOLUTION: Implement comprehensive clearing mechanism including both localStorage removal and server-side force-clear endpoint for cart items.
 FFL SELECTOR IMPROVEMENTS: Add proper error handling, loading states, and retry logic to the FFL selector component.